Glatzli/model_comparison_codes/README.md

 ToDo:
 - revise ICON read in code (variables & calculation of missing vars)
-- sensitivity of HATPRO pot temp calc: Use radiosonde pressure and other models => what's difference? edit Radiosonde-data: skip height 0!
-(NaN values)
+- sensitivity of HATPRO pot temp calc: Use radiosonde pressure and other models => what's difference? edit Radiosonde-data: skipped height 0!
+(NaN values) and interpolated

   	Radiosonde has all ~9-15m a measurement => finest resolution of all data!
   	=> interpolate hatpro & radiosonde to vertical model levels and then use radiosonde pressure for HATPRO